Need Our Expert Help? Call us +44 (0) 203 178 2048

 • Residence: You have not left the UK for more than 450 days in total in the last 5 years and have not left the UK for more than 90 days in total in the previous 12 months before applying for British Citizenship.
 If you are the partner of a British national, the time outside the UK rule is slightly different.
 You must not have left the UK for more than 270 days during the last 3 years and must not have left the UK for more than 90 days in total in the 12 months before applying for British Citizenship.

 • Present in the UK: You must prove that you were physically present in the UK 5 years previous to your date of application.
-This means if you applied on 1st June 2023, you must have been in the UK on 2nd June 2018.
-Where you are the partner of a British National, this same rule applies, however you must have bene physically present in the UK 3 years previous to your date of application.
+If you applied on 1st June 2023, you must have been in the UK on 2nd June 2018.
+Where you are the partner of a British National, this same rule applies.
+However, you must have been physically present in the UK 3 years previous to your date of application.

 • Future in the UK: You must intend to make the UK your permanent home and have no plans to leave the country in the foreseeable future.